Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Evaluation

 \item \textbf{Semantic mismatch.} Query paths may not exactly match registration paths.
 An agent registered at \texttt{/workflow/approval/invoice} is not found by a query for \texttt{/finance/approval}.

 \item \textbf{Stale registrations.} Agents go offline but registrations persist until TTL expires.
 Discovered agents may be unreachable. \end{enumerate}

-Precision remains 1.0 regardless of these factors: attestation verification filters any registration that fails cryptographic checks.
-Recall is the affected metric.
+Both precision and recall can degrade.
+Attestation proves what an issuer signed and constrains it to the URI identity path; it does not prove that an endpoint is online or behaviorally competent.
 Mitigation strategies include aggressive TTL values (hours rather than days), periodic re-registration heartbeats, and client-side retry logic for stale endpoints.